farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

  - Be involved.
 Do Stuff.
 Ask Questions!
  - Give feedback
  - Burn that momentum, and take risks
+ - You don't need that 50 pages long character backstory
 ```

 # What to Hack | Hacking the Game